bigeagle/gohop/README.md

 1. Pre-shared key based authentication, randomly generated key for encryption.
 NO SSL, maybe a reinvented SSL :).
 2. "Frequency hopping"-like port and protocol hopping, both handshake and packet transmission will be acctually done in random port and protocol.
-3. Flow obfuscation to hide HTTP characters.
+3. Traffic shaping to hide protocol's statistical properties.

 Implemention
 -------